Christopher Helt, Esq. was born in Chicago, Illinois

 In 2013, Mr. Helt traveled to Pakistan to assist in an immigration matter on behalf of his client and appeared before the National Press Club of Pakistan and also as a guest on Pakistan’s Morning with Farah Show

-In 2014, Mr. Helt was featured in the ALM edition of Chicago's Top Rated Lawyer, a distinction for attorneys in Chicago who have attained the highest rating possible for legal and ethical standards amongst their peers and members of the judiciary by Martindale-Hubble.
+Mr. Helt is an Illinois Super Lawyer and has been previously featured in ALM's Chicago Top Rated lawyer, a distinction for attorneys who have attained the highest rating possible for legal and ethical standards amongst their peers and members of the judiciary by Martindale-Hubbell.